Why Pivot Adventure?

-Pivot Adventure is an adventure-based mentorship course designed to help students develop resiliency and overcome life's challenges.
+Pivot Adventure is an adventure-based mentorship course designed to help students overcome life's challenges through resiliency training.
 Pivot Adventure is a medium for change.
 It’s an experience for students and their families that want to shift their perspective, draw a bigger box and lead.

 Why not traditional therapy?

-The traditional therapy model is broken.
-There are three major problems.
+The traditional therapy model is broken for teenagers.
+There are four major problems:

 What can I expect?

-Eight adventure activities in eight weeks (with an exception to major holidays).
-Students will meet once per week and spend most of their time in situations of 'perceived risk', meaning students will practice how to respond rather than react in the face of adversity.
+Eight adventure activities in eight weeks.
+Students will meet once per week and spend most of their time in situations of "perceived risk", meaning students will practice how to respond rather than react in the face of adversity.
 It is an intense experience that can immediately be put into action.

 In addition, students and parents will complete a workbook throughout the course.
-Some of these assignments include reading, watching videos and journaling.
+Some of these assignments include reading, watching videos and discussions.
 The work involves receiving feedback and providing constructive criticism.